guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 *Table 3.
 LLM instance-level relabeling of noisy data.
 The datasets correspond to Fig. 1.*

 Replacing the human annotator with an LLM in the same noise-correction loop yields almost no gain: 74.8% → 75.3% after one loop and 75.4% after two loops.
 Thus, using a large model to re-label the noisy subset identified by disagreement or large divergence between the small model and the original labels is not effective, even though the same subset is useful when re-labeled by humans.
+Human evaluation of the resulting small model stays at 80%, the same as the model trained on the initial LLM-labeled data, so the relabeling brings no improvement.

 #### 4.3 Prompt Relabeling via the LLM-Prompt Loop